0Chel1/ASCII-art-text-editor/README.md

-This is a repository for not finished game where you can build by typing ASCII images and need to defend the base.
-Like in mindustry.
+This is a repository for ASCII art editing program.
+You can make ASCII art with it.